Book this small group accommodated tour before 28 January Find out more

 Rise and shine early on day five as we are off to Matobo National Park.
 We meet up with local guides and drive into the scenic national park in our open safari vehicle.

 The dramatic Motopos Hills are of special cultural significance to the Ndebele, who have sacred sites tucked away in the hills.
 The area was home to the San (bushmen) some 2000 years ago, with a good collection of rock art remaining today.
 The boulder-scattered hills are also the chosen burial place of imperialist and mining magnate, Cecil John Rhodes.
-The controversially placed grave of British colonial, set on sacred tribal grounds, can be visited at World’s View.
+The controversially placed grave of British colonial, set on sacred tribal grounds, can be visited at World’s View as part of the full day tour upgrade.

-After lunch you can walk around Victoria Falls town, with its markets, cafes and shops.
-Then we visit Victoria Falls National Park where we witness the natural wonder of Victoria Falls.
+This morning we visit Victoria Falls National Park to witness the natural wonder of the Victoria Falls waterfall.
 When you see the impressive spray rising from the plummeting waters of Vic Falls, you can understand why it is called the Smoke that Thunders or Mosi-oa-Tunya, as it is called locally.
 Follow walking trails through the lush forests to view the powerful Vic Falls, getting close enough to feel the mist and get the full impact of this awesome spectacle.

 Eat out, sample the local nightlife or return to the hotel at the end of a memorable day in Africa.

-Settle in and have lunch at the lodge in Kasane, near Chobe, before we embark on a game drive in Chobe Park.
+Settle in and have lunch at the lodge near Kasane, before we embark on a game drive in Chobe Park.
 Venture into the 10566 km² Chobe in an open 4x4 game vehicle in search of wildlife and birds.
 This Botswana game park is famous for its huge elephant herds, and other animals include lion, leopard, giraffe and antelope species.

 Return to the lodge along the peaceful river, unwinding in the bar and admiring the stars.